swax/NAISYS/docs/003-revise-commands.md

 ### Session Command Consolidation

-The `ns-session` command consolidates three separate bin scripts into a single command with subcommands:
+The `ns-session` command consolidates separate bin scripts into a single command with subcommands:

+- `ns-session pause <seconds>` - Pause execution for a set number of seconds (replaces `pause`)
 - `ns-session trim <indexes>` - Remove prompts by index to save tokens (replaces `trimsession`)
 - `ns-session compact "<note>"` - End session and start fresh with a note (replaces `endsession`)
 - `ns-session complete "<result>"` - Mark task as complete and exit (replaces `completetask`)